-- identify food and nutrition problems amenable to policy intervention
+- Identify food and nutrition problems amenable to policy intervention

 - Methods of Assessment:

-Evaluation based on submission of (1) three reading reflections, (2) a food/nutrition problem and policy statement (of your choosing), (3) a stakeholder analysis related to your food/nutrition problem, (4) a policy critique or policy brief related to the food/nutrition problem and policy you chose, (5) a recorded 3-minute elevator speech, and (6) class attendance and participation.
+Evaluation based on submission of (1) three reading reflections, (2) a food/nutrition problem and policy statement (of your choosing), (3) a stakeholder analysis related to your food/nutrition problem, (4) a policy critique related to the food/nutrition problem and policy you chose, (5) a recorded 3-minute elevator speech, and (6) class attendance and participation.
 All written assignments should be submitted on this website via the Course Drop Box for the appropriate assignment.
 If you encounter problems submitting your assignment with the Drop Box, email your assignment to the TA.
 Late assignments will lose 5% for every day that they are late.

 - Instructor Consent: